 In addition, avocado trees prefer high humidity of 60 to 80 percent.
 They can also grow in drier climates (with no less than 40 percent humidity), but more problems may occur with the fruit or tree.
 The tree needs a high level of moisture and plenty of nutrients in the soil.

 Mexico, Central America and some regions of South America have the frost-free climate, high water quality and rich soil necessary to keep avocados healthy.
 Approximately one-half of all avocados sold in the United States come from Mexico, with Indonesia and the USA growing an additional one-third.
 Central America and South America provide the rest of the avocados for the U.S. market.

 U.S. Avocado Tree Zones

 It is possible to grow avocados in the United States in certain conditions.
-The best areas for avocado trees are in the West, Southwest, along the Gulf Coast and in the South, where many gardens are in the ideal avocado tree zones of USDA zones 9 to 11.
+The best areas for avocado trees are in the West, Southwest, along the Gulf Coast and in the deep South, where many gardens are in the ideal avocado hardiness range across USDA zones 9 through 12.
 These zones are relatively frost-free and have fairly even climates.